KTH/camel-alma/alma-rest/src/main/resources/schemas/README.md

 https://developers.exlibrisgroup.com/resources/xsd/rest_users.xsd
 https://developers.exlibrisgroup.com/resources/xsd/rest_user.xsd

-In addition there is an XJB file used by XCJ to generate documentroot-notations for the User object.
+In addition there are a couple of XJB files used by XCJ to generate documentroot-notations for the User and Users objects.
 This is necessary for proper unmarshal to XML.